-I picked out 5 statements from the rant that a. cover his main talking points, b. caused the general public the most confusion, and c. related to other notable Kanye rants and episodes between 2013 and his meeting with Donald Trump earlier this month.
+I picked out 5 statements from his Saint Pablo Tour rant in Sacramento last month that a. cover his main talking points, b. caused the general public the most confusion, and c. related to other notable Kanye rants and episodes between 2013 and his meeting with Donald Trump earlier this month.
 I will list the times in the following video that each quote appears.

 “I know it’s a lot of real niggas working in radio, real people…that can’t play what they wanna play because they’ve been PAID to play that bullshit over and over and over,” (1:46)